corinnawegner/DLN_project_G03/README.md

 # DNLP SS24 Final Project

 This is the code by the Group "Text Titans" for the final project of the Deep Learning for Natural Language Processing course at the University of Göttingen.
-The project description is available [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true).

 ## Project Description

 This project focuses on implementing and improving models for various NLP tasks using BERT and BART.
 The key tasks include sentiment analysis, question similarity, semantic similarity, paraphrase detection, and paraphrase type generation.
 Initially, baseline implementations of BERT and BART are created for each task.
 In the second part, improvements are made on these baselines through techniques like additional pretraining, multitask fine-tuning, and contrastive learning.

+The complete project description with a detailed description of all tasks, datasets and project files can be read [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true).

 # Text Titans